When and How to Stop Breastfeeding a Baby

 3. Seek Your Partner’s Help

-Sometimes you may struggle to feed solids to your baby, but if someone else does it, there are chances that he may accept it.
-This is because your baby may associate you with someone who breastfeeds and thus he may be reluctant to take any other form of food from you.
-Though the transition will happen, it may be a good idea that someone else begins it.
+Sometimes, you may struggle to feed your baby solids, but if someone else does it, there is a chance that he will accept it.
+This is because your baby may associate you with someone who breastfeeds, and thus, he may be reluctant to take any other form of food from you.
+Though the transition will happen, it may be a good idea for someone else to begin it.

 A father feeds his baby